FazeWasTaken/GoPhish/README.md

-# GoPhish
+# DTranslate

-### GoPhish is a pixel game about fishing and making friends, completing quests.
+### DTranslate is the best translation tool for your pc.

-### Easy to use: just unszip the file and launch it, all the game ressources are online.
+### Easy to use: just unszip the file and launch it, all the ressources are online.